Manufacturing engineering: Friction stir welding

-Friction stir welding was discovered in 1991 by The Welding Institute (TWI).
-This innovative steady state (non-fusion) welding technique joins previously un-weldable materials, including several aluminum alloys.
+Friction stir welding was discovered in 1991 by The Welding Institute.
+This innovative steady-state (non-fusion) welding technique joins previously un-weldable materials, including several aluminum alloys.
 It may play an important role in the future construction of airplanes, potentially replacing rivets.
-Current uses of this technology to date include: welding the seams of the aluminum main space shuttle external tank, the Orion Crew Vehicle test article, Boeing Delta II and Delta IV Expendable Launch Vehicles and the SpaceX Falcon 1 rocket; armor plating for amphibious assault ships; and welding the wings and fuselage panels of the new Eclipse 500 aircraft from Eclipse Aviation, among an increasingly growing range of uses.
+Current uses of this technology to date include welding the seams of the aluminum main space shuttle external tank, the Orion Crew Vehicle test article, Boeing Delta II and Delta IV Expendable Launch Vehicles and the SpaceX Falcon 1 rocket; armor plating for amphibious assault ships; and welding the wings and fuselage panels of the new Eclipse 500 aircraft from Eclipse Aviation, among an increasingly growing range of uses.

-Other areas of research are Product Design, MEMS (Micro-Electro-Mechanical Systems), Lean Manufacturing, Intelligent Manufacturing Systems, Green Manufacturing, Precision Engineering, Smart Materials, etc.
+Other areas of research include product design, MEMS (micro-electro-mechanical systems), lean manufacturing, intelligent manufacturing systems, green manufacturing, precision engineering, and smart materials, among others.